AngryMaciek/SC4DA/README.md

 To avoid technical difficulties I prefer to have a virtual environment for interactive work and development.
 The requirement here is that in order to build one the user needs to have [miniconda installed](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Virtual environment created based on this repository will have exactly the same software as the container.

 Importrant:
+* Supported operating systems are Linux and macOS with 64-bit architecture.
-Plase make sure that YAML specifies compiler packages that fit your OS.
+* Plase make sure that YAML specifies compiler packages that fit your OS.
 In other case, modify entries.

 In order to create a conda virtual environment type:
 ```bash